Part Four

 Rexhep Ferri: High school was in Serbian, five years.

-Erëmirë Krasniqi: Did you have any problems?
+Erëmirë Krasniqi: Did you have any problems at first?

 Erëmirë Krasniqi: Development?